 The Trevor Project showed that delaying one’s coming out process “may have mental health implications.”
 What did they find?
 Those individuals who came out within a year of realizing they might have an LGBTQ identity reported a 12% rate of attempting suicide in the past year compared to 16% for those who came out “two or more years” after this self-realization.

 Price said this research fits in with other work that shows that “when LGBTQ youth feel accepted by family and friends and have access to LGBTQ-affirming spaces, their odds of attempting suicide lower significantly.”

-Heather Zayde, LCSW, a Brooklyn-based clinical social worker and psychotherapist, told Healthline that there is a misconception that once you “come out,” it’s something you do once.
-Once you’ve made that disclosure, you can move on.
+Heather Zayde, LCSW, a Brooklyn-based clinical social worker and psychotherapist, told Healthline that there is a misconception that once you “come out,” it’s something you do once — it’ simple, you’ve made that disclosure and you can move on.

 “In fact, it’s really a commitment to a process of living your truth,” said Zayde, who is unaffiliated with The Trevor Project research.
 “Some people have to come out when they get a new job, start a new school, or even meet a new friend.”

 The new data underscores Zayde’s point that coming out can be a monumental moment in a young person’s life, one that has ripple effects outward in all aspects of one’s day-to-day existence.